-What kinds of GATE activities can my student look forward to?
+What kinds of enrichment clubs and activities can my student look forward to?

-After-school GATE classes and clubs vary from year to year, and reflect the interests and passions of our PGUSD students and teachers.
+Our enrichment classes and clubs vary from year to year and reflect the interests and passions of our PGUSD students and teachers.
 Although some programs are recurring, others are unique.
-Please contact your student’s school for more information on the GATE and ASE services at each individual school site.
+Some of the enrichment we have supported in the past includes: